-NetSuite does various different training courses and over 41 percent of NetSuite professionals hold certifications.
+Over 41 percent of NetSuite professionals hold certifications.
 But, while it’s important to get experienced NetSuite staff on board, and certifications are impressive, they aren’t the be all and end all.

 As the rate of NetSuite adoption grows and more businesses seek top talent, the pool of NetSuite candidates shrinks, meaning it’s more competitive than ever.
 Due to this NetSuite knowledge gap, you don’t want to narrow your focus too much and miss out on potentially great candidates, just because they don’t hold a certain certification.

-In addition to this, IT skills don’t have a huge lifespan, and will need to be updated over time anyway.
+In addition to this, IT skills don’t have a huge lifespan and will need to be updated over time anyway.
 According to Deloitte: